How To Reduce Your Business Expenses

-9. Refinance High Interest Loans
+9. Refinance High-Interest Loans

-Interest can be a huge expense.
+Interest can be a considerable expense.
 Saving a on interest will make a difference.
 Even if you keep your payments the same after refinancing, you’ll be paying off more of the principal rather than just paying interest.

 10. Cut Rent or Lease Costs